+The collection consists of scrapbooks, a photograph album, and a journal article.
 The scrapbooks consist primarily of news clippings and postcards, with smaller numbers of photographs and occasional telegrams.

-The William O. Field Scrapbooks are arranged alphabetically by topic/title into a single records series.
+The William O. Field Collection is arranged by document type; thereunder alphabetically by topic/title into a single records series.
 The first two scrapbooks focus on the international competition to complete the first transatlantic flight after World War I. Much of the first scrapbook is composed of materials on the U.S. Navy's Curtiss NC flying boats, including their assembly and test flights in Jamaica Bay; the Navy crews of NC-1, NC-3, and NC-4; and the commencement of their transatlantic flight, up to and including the flight leg from Trepassey to the Azores.
 The scrapbook also touches upon the transatlantic attempts by the U.S. Navy's C-5 blimp and pilots Harry G. Hawker and Mackenzie Grieve, as well as British airship development.
 Also included is some biographical material on pilots John Towers, John Cyril Porte, Clifford B. Pordger, Jules Vedrines, and Hugo Sunstedt.
 The second scrapbook covers the NC-4's successful flight from the Azores to Lisbon, as well as several failed transatlantic attempts, including those by Harry Hawker in his Sopwith biplane, C. F. Morgan and Frederick P. Raynham in their Martinsyde biplane, and the Handley-Page biplane.